mamba-org/mamba/docs/source/usage/specs.rst

 BuildNumberSpec
 ---------------
-Similarily, a build number spec is a way to describe a set of build numbers.
+Similarly, a build number spec is a way to describe a set of build numbers.
 It's much simpler than the |VersionSpec| in that it does not contain any boolean grammar (the ``,`` and ``|`` operators).
 |BuildNumberSpec| only contain primitives similar to that used in |VersionSpec|: